|Fairholm & Fairholme Family Trees Worldwide|

 “Has served during the campaign in a most trustworthy and diligent manner.
 He has spared no effort to do his duty and has proved himself to be most conscientious in everything he has done.
 He is thoroughly honest and is highly recommended to his future employer.
 Character – Exemplary.”

-The small image is of Haydn as a young man.
+The small left hand image is of Haydn as a young man.
 The main image shows him and his unit.
-The left hand image is of his driving licence for 1944-1945.
+The larger left hand image is of his army driving licence for 1944-1945.

 More family photographs